gitgit4487/comp163-assignment-4/README.md

     print("Invalid")
     # These if statements allows for the user to choose between 'LIGHT', 'STANDARD', and 'HARD' courses

+git commit -m "Pass Test Case 2: Course planning with if/elif/else and comparison operators"

 # Test 3
 study = ["Programming", "Math", "English", "History"] print("Choose a class to study: ")